Wondering how to create Facebook Lead Ads that get more clicks and conversions?

 Source: The Grand White SA

-As you can see, the sign-up form requires many data – such as Name, Surname, email, and country.
+As you can see, the signup form requires various data – such as first and last name, email, and country.

 The ad below has the answer!